 But I ain’t gonna lie, I’m getting to the point now where I do want a cuddle (and no that’s not a euphemism, sex is easy to get, cuddles with someone who genuinely gives a shit and not just pretending to offer cuddles as a precursor to sex, are not – but that’s another post).
 Especially with all the shit that’s going on right now.
 But that’s how all my post-kids-dad relationships have drawn me out of my happy single bubble and changed the trajectory of working on the goals that I bang on about so much.
 With an innocent “Oh I know, I’ll just grab myself a quick NSA or FWB from the dating sites, that’ll sort me out, then I can get back to being single and working on my goals.”
 And then BOOM, along comes someone great and with him, all the pressures of a relationship.
 Urgh, why is it so HARD?

 Hey guys, remember when we were in our teens and we got to do relationships before kids, mortgages, jobs, dating sites, the internet, mobile phones, texting, co-parenting, Covid and the realisation of our own mortality had set in?
 Yeah, back then we had it made.

 I just want to get it right.
 Am I meant power through the next year or so laser focused on my goals but ignoring my primal human need for companionship and closeness?

-Or should I just give in to the allure of having cuddles and a hairy chest on tap again, potentially opening up a can of relationship worms which will likely steal some of my time and energy away from my goals but could lead to something even bigger?
+Or should I just give in to the allure of having cuddles and strong arms on tap again, potentially opening up a can of relationship worms which will likely steal some of my time and energy away from my goals but could lead to something even bigger?

 They both come with their own discomfort zone, so which discomfort am I meant to lean in to?